seukgcode/MEL-GHMFC/README.md

 ![image](https://user-images.githubusercontent.com/18082151/127133729-f1774f7e-1886-45d2-9844-d228ba07a6b4.png)

+Download link of the texts of the three datasets: https://www.aliyundrive.com/s/zyXeLQx7sgh

 Note: In this repository, we only provide part of samples.
 Full datasets and detailed descriptions can be accessed via our another repository https://github.com/seukgcode/MELBench.